B-Roll to VO SOT: Definitions of Common TV Broadcasting Terms

 List of Common Terms Used in Television Broadcasting

-The truth of the matter is that it really is a different language, and if you are going to be involved in any aspect of the production of TV broadcasts, then it's key to get to know some of the most commonly used terms and phrases.
+The truth of the matter is that it really is a different language, and if you are going to be involved in any aspect of the production of TV or video broadcasts, then it's key to get to know some of the most commonly used terms and phrases.

 B-Roll to VO SOT: Definitions of Common Television Broadcasting Terms